nx-js/observer-util/README.md

 #### two way binding

-Every observed function is guaranteed to run maximum once par stack.
+Every observed function is guaranteed to run maximum once per stack.
 Asynchronous infinite loops are also handled and avoided by the library.

 ```js
 const observer = require('nx-observe')